finos/vuu/docs/ui/calculated_columns.md

 though datatype might be surplus or could be inferred.

 **Question:** How would we infer datatype?
 How would we cater for nasty expressions like "= price _ clientName"? possible we could error.
-We could use precendence in the datatypes, i.e. first column sets return value.?
+We could use precedence in the datatypes, i.e. first column sets return value.?
 Or we could look for widest type in the event it was int _ double or int \* long.
-It would likely be porr UX to ask the user to define the return type.
+It would likely be poor UX to ask the user to define the return type.

 ### Use in Tree'd Viewports

 By default calculated columns would work the same in tree'd viewports as in non-tree'd viewports.
 THe only caveat to that would be when the calculated column would be a branch in the tree.
-In that case the column values would have to be calcuated in the tree building function, which may slow down tree generation for specific viewports.
+In that case the column values would have to be calculated in the tree building function, which may slow down tree generation for specific viewports.

 ### Implementation